 In the beginning……

 My journey in music-making commenced a number of decades ago.
 I made music via physical instruments without much thought of the process.
 I strummed chords on a guitar or piano, hummed or played a melodic phrase, developed lyrics, and over time a song emerged.
 I felt connected to the process; I felt connected to the music.
 I recall getting positive feedback when I shared my acoustic instrument-based songs with an audience.
-I followed this process several hundred times over several decades, and because of the relative ease these songs came to me, I did not feel a need to consider my music-making process.
+I followed this process several hundred times over several decades, and because of the relative ease these songs came to me, I did not feel a need to consider my music and sound-making process.

 My doctoral research study……

 Research Study – 1st Observation: